Frederick Holiday - Suicide - Purpose Lost

-Dr. Frederick Holliday, superintendent of Cleveland Public Schools, loved flying his single-engine airplane.
-His airplane was his way of relaxing and forget about his problems.
+Dr. Frederick Holliday loved flying his single-engine airplane.
+The airplane was his way of relaxing and forget about his problems.
 Flying was symbolic of freedom.
 Up in the air, no one could bother him.

-He enjoyed the Aviation High School.
-To unwind, he often spent time in the second-floor control tower at the Aviation High School listening to air-traffic radio communications.
+He enjoyed Aviation High School.
+He often spent time in the second-floor control tower at the Aviation High School, listening to air-traffic radio communications to unwind.

-A student arriving at Aviation High School at 8:30 a.m. on Monday, January 28, 1985, discovered the body of Frederick Holliday in a stairwell.
-The gun was found between his legs with five rounds remaining in the chamber.
-Classes were dismissed.
-Police found the spent shell in the control room along with the letter and Holiday's flight bag.
+A student arriving at Aviation High School at 8:30 a.m. on Monday, January 28, 1985, discovered the body of Frederick Holliday in the stairwell.
+Police found the gun between his legs, with five rounds remaining in the chamber.
+They found a spent shell in the control room along with a letter and Holiday's flight bag.

-The suicide letter dated 11:00 on Saturday was addressed to Cleveland citizens and the children and staff of the Cleveland public schools.
-“As of this moment, it appears that my last piece of dignity is being stripped,” Holliday wrote.
+The suicide letter addressed to Cleveland Cleveland citizens, and the children and staff of the Cleveland Schools dated 11:00 on Saturday stated, “As of this moment, it appears that my last piece of dignity is being stripped,” Holliday wrote.
 “The fighting among school board members and what petty politics is doing to the system has sickened me.
 I wanted so much for Cleveland Schools to improve greatly.
 I believed we were on our way.”

 “The events of the past few weeks make my reporting to work meaningless,” the letter continued.
 “The purpose seems to be lost.
 There is mindlessness that has nothing to do with the education or the welfare of the city.
 This hurts most of all.”